KiranSuresh612/F.I.R.E.SAT-CubeSat-Project/README.md

 ## Acknowledgements
 I want to extend a deep appreciation to GomSpace, TELEDYNE, and AAC Clyde Space for allowing me to use their CAD files for their company's components in my project.
 It made the design process infinitely easier with their help.
 This project is not to be used for commercial purposes unless permission is gained from all three entities.

 To gain the skills necessary to work on the tasks I wanted to in this project, I often used MathWorks courses such as Deep Learning Onramp and Stateflow Onramp.
-If you have access to them, they are extremely useful and provide a digital certificate.
+If you have access to them, they are extremely useful and also provide a digital certificate.

 ## Concluding Details